kdavies4/ModelicaRes/README.txt

 some figures, like xy plots, Bode and Nyquist plots, and Sankey diagrams.
 ModelicaRes can be scripted or used in an interactive Python_ session with math and matrix functions from NumPy_.

+Currently, ModelicaRes only loads Dymola/OpenModelica_-formatted results (\*.mat), but the loading functions are modular so that other formats can be added easily.

 Please see the tutorial, which is available as an `IPython notebook
 <https://github.com/kdavies4/ModelicaRes/blob/master/examples/tutorial.ipynb>`_